Getting Started with ITS

 Locate computer labs on campus

 Lab resources include Macs, PCs, printers, and a variety of software.
 You can find information on all campus computer labs on the Campus Computer Labs site.

 Use your Wi-Fi devices on campus

-The wireless network at the university, called restricted.utexas.edu, is available almost everywhere on campus.
+The wireless network at the university, called utexas, is available almost everywhere on campus.
 Plentiful bandwidth may be purchased at very low rates.
 Information for connecting your device to the wireless network, bandwidth plans, and wireless coverage maps are available on the Public Internet Access site.
+Guests on campus should use the ATT-Wi-Fi wireless network for internet acccess.

 Access UT Direct – your personalized campus portal

 UT Direct is a customizable university portal that provides personalized information based on your EID.
-The system allows you to register for classes, check grades, view course information, and make on-line payments, as well as hundreds of other things.
+The system allows you to register for classes, check grades, review financial aid, view course information, and make on-line payments, as well as hundreds of other things.
 Take a look around UT Direct to get familiar with all the features available.
+Parents, Guardians, etc. can access UT Applications as an eProxy.
+See the eProxy site for details.

 Protect yourself from copyright infringement

 Earn while you learn

 ITS is a great place for finding a convenient on-campus job.
 Whether you want to develop your technical or customer service skills, our lab proctor, Help Desk consultant, and student programmer positions will help you gain the professional experience you are looking for.
 You can find information on available student positions at the ITS Jobs site.